Skip to main content

 Sometimes the Best Step Is Just Asking

 If you’re unsure whether they’ve seen porn already, a calm, age-appropriate check-in can also be helpful.
 An easy way some parents approach this is to simply ask during a conversation about internet safety.
-If your child shares that they have seen porn, you can find guidance on how to navigate that conversation here.
+If your child shares that they have seen porn, you check out this guide:

 If your child hasn’t been exposed (or hasn’t told you they have), the best approach is preparation.
 Think of it like teaching them what to do if someone offers them alcohol or if someone bullies them.
 You’re building response skills.